ligmatax-dev/H110M-S2-OC/README.md

   - DVMT Pre-Allocated Memory : `64 MB`

 VGA Port Patched on config.plist.
 Now, you do not need to add -igfxvesa on setup.
+For FaceTime, iMessage and other iServices, you need to change serial number.
+Check coverage of your serial number.